kikrishn/Blog/_posts/2020-11-18-quick-analysis-trick-4.md

 While this is technically _true_, I would argue it isn't _useful_ yet.
 We can clean it up.

 The important observation is that, for $k \geq 4$, $\frac{\ln(k)}{k}$ is monotone decreasing.
-Then we do the old "approximate by the previous power of $2$" trick that we use to prove the harmonic series diverges:
+Then we do the old "approximate by the nearest power of $2$" trick that we use to prove the harmonic series diverges.
+But we do it on the _other_ side because in this case we want an upper bound instead of a lower one:

 $$
 \begin{align*}